TannerDrayton/learn.truecoders.io/learn/newCsharp/syntaxInterpolation.md

 var firstname = "John";
 ```

 Inferred typing is where the compiler defines the variable’s type by looking at what the variable’s value is and inferring what the most probable type is.
-The variable **firstName** has a type of var, meaning that when the compiler runs, it will assign a type depending on **firstName’s** value.
+The variable **firstName** has a type of `var`, meaning that when the compiler runs, it will assign a type depending on **firstName’s** value.

 With both explicit typing and inferred typing, once a type has been determined, it cannot change later, which is why in the example below, the **firstName** variable’s value of 32 has a red error message, as it’s type has been determined to be something else.